Australian Childhood Immunisation Register for health professionals

 The Department of Health administers the Immunise Australia Program.
 The program aims to increase national immunisation rates by funding free vaccination programs under the National Immunisation Program and communicating information about immunisation to the public and health professionals.
 The National Immunisation Program Schedule specifies at what ages children in Australia should receive certain vaccinations.

 For a complete list of the recommended childhood vaccination milestones, view the current immunisation schedule.
 For more information about immunisation specific to your state or territory, visit your state health department website.

 Each state and territory health department provides specific jurisdictional information about immunisation.

 Parents and guardians can ask you to assist them with getting an exemption to having their child immunised.
 This can help them meet the immunisation requirements for the Child Care Benefit and Family Tax Benefit Part A Supplement payments.

 The available immunisation exemptions are:

 - Medical contraindication – you make the decision that the child cannot be immunised due to a medical condition.
-You can complete the Immunisation exemption medical contraindication form to identify which vaccines the child cannot receive and whether the contraindication is temporary or permanent
+You can complete the ACIR Immunisation Exemption Medical Contraindication form (IMMU11) to identify which vaccines the child cannot receive and whether the contraindication is temporary or permanent

 - Natural immunity to a disease – you can send a letter to the ACIR on your letterhead outlining that you believe the child does not require a vaccine because they have a natural immunity to the disease.
 The ACIR can only accept this notification from general practitioners

-Children who are under 7 years of age and enrolled in Medicare are automatically included on the ACIR.
+Children who are younger than 7 years and enrolled in Medicare are automatically included on the ACIR.
 Children who are not eligible to enrol in Medicare can be added to the ACIR when details of a vaccination are received from you, as the doctor or immunisation provider.